 For three decades, David Lindsey has helped define the field of international arbitration through advocacy, fact-finding and scholarship.
 He represents businesses and sovereigns worldwide in cross-border disputes under the rules of the ICDR, ICC, LCIA, and other top international arbitral institutions.
+David is currently on a sabbatical but continues to accept appointments as arbitrator and can be reached through his assistant by clicking here.

 David’s practice covers a wide range of industries, with a focus on construction, infrastructure, and oil and gas disputes in Latin America.
 Working as both as an advocate and arbitrator, he handles numerous matters involving cross-border enforcement of awards.
 David’s flexible, collegial approach makes him an ideal partner for clients and co-counsel located anywhere in the world.